-Company Ensysce Biosciences, Inc. and its consolidated subsidiaries
+Ensysce Biosciences, Inc. and its consolidated subsidiaries Company

-COVID-19 Novel coronavirus disease Covistat A subsidiary renamed EBIR, Inc. Contract research organizations CROs Controlled Substances Act CSA draw down notice with respect to the GEM Agreement
+COVID-19 Novel coronavirus disease A subsidiary renamed EBIR, Inc. Covistat CROs Contract research organizations CSA Controlled Substances Act down notice with respect to the GEM Agreement

-CSOS Controlled Substance Ordering System DEA United States Drug Enforcement Agency
+Controlled Substance Ordering System CSOS DEA United States Drug Enforcement Agency

-Draw Down Limit 400% of the average daily trading volume for the 30 trading days immediately preceding the date the Company delivers the utilized in the Company's overdose protection program for the treatment of COVID-19 and 79.2%-owned subsidiary of the
+400% of the average daily trading volume for the 30 trading days immediately preceding the date the Company delivers the draw Draw Down Limit in the Company's overdose protection program for the treatment of COVID-19 and 79.2%-owned subsidiary of the Company

-DSCSA Title II of the Federal Drug Quality and Security Act of 2013, known as the Drug Supply Chain Security Act EB Ensysce Biosciences, Inc. prior to its merger with Signature Acquisition Corp. pursuant to the EB-ST Agreement.
+DSCSA Title II of the Federal Drug Quality and Security Act of 2013, known as the Drug Supply Chain Security Act Ensysce Biosciences, Inc. prior to its merger with Signature Acquisition Corp. pursuant to the EB-ST Agreement.
+FB

-EBIR Previously known as Covistat, Inc., EBIR, Inc. is a clinical stage pharmaceutical company that is developing a compound
+EBIR Previously known as Covistat, Inc., EBIR, Inc. is a clinical stage pharmaceutical company that is developing a compound utilized

-Agreement and Plan of Merger, dated as of December 28, 2015, by and among Signature, SAQ, and EB EB-ST Agreement
+Agreement and Plan of Merger, dated as of December 28, 2015, by and among Signature, SAQ, and EB

-EMA European Medicines Agency Ensysce Ensysce Biosciences Inc. EPO European Patent Office
+European Medicines Agency EMA

+Ensysce Biosciences Inc. Ensysce EPO European Patent Office

-ETASU Elements to assure a products safe use Exchange Act Securities Exchange Act of 1934, as amended FDA United States Food and Drug Administration FDC Act Federal Food, Drug and Cosmetic Act, as amended
+ETASU Elements to assure a products safe use Securities Exchange Act of 1934, as amended Exchange Act United States Food and Drug Administration FDA FDC Act Federal Food, Drug and Cosmetic Act, as amended